neurobioinfo/segpy/README.md

 Where `analysis_mode` is one of `single_family`, `multi_family`, or `case_control` depending on the study design.

-To initiate the Segpy pipeline on your local workstation, include the `--job_mode` tag as shown in the following code:
+To initiate the Segpy pipeline for your HPC cluster, include the `--job_mode` tag as shown in the following code:

 ```
 bash $PIPELINE_HOME/launch_segpy.sh \